 We frolicked through the winter wonderland and enjoyed teatime in the snow with an incredible view of Mount Fairview.

-From breakfast to tea, the views at Lake Louise are simply breathtaking with the landscaped covered in a think blanket of white.
+From breakfast to tea, the views at Lake Louise are simply breathtaking with the landscaped covered in a thick blanket of white.

 I couldn’t leave Lake Louise without taking a stroll on one of the most famous lakes in Canada to take in the magnificent landscape one last time before the 30-minute drive back into Banff.

-We traded a chateau for a castle as we checked into Canada’s “Castle in the Rockies.”
+We traded a chateau for a castle as we checked into Fairmont Banff Springs, known as Canada’s “Castle in the Rockies.”
 The legendary mountain resort could easily pass for Hogwarts Castle in J.K.
 Rolling’s Harry Potter series.
 The historic hotel opened its doors in 1888.
 It has 757 guest rooms and suites, but as I settled into my cozy room with a sweeping view of the mountains, I felt like I had my own private retreat.

 I loved the sweet touch of moose chocolate strawberries as a welcome treat.
 They were almost too cute to eat!